MeridianGH/suitbot/README.md

 ### Heroku
 It is also possible to install and run the bot in Heroku.\
 Replace the domain in `dashboard.js` with the domain of you Heroku app.\
-Add your fork of this repository as a GitHub source, add the buildpacks listed below and place your config information with their respective name in the config vars.
+Add your fork of this repository as a GitHub source, add the buildpacks listed below and place your config information with their respective names in the config vars.
 ```
 heroku/nodejs
 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest